Think cloth bags are better for the environment? Think again

 A British government study looking at the environmental impact of the life cycle of various shopping bags found that cloth bags have a much greater environmental footprint than plastic bags.

-"You have to re-use the cotton bag many times before the impact is similar to the lightweight conventional plastic bag," Jonna Meyhoff Fry, one of the study's co-authors said.
+"You have to re-use the cotton bag many times before the impact is similar to the lightweight conventional plastic bag," Jonna Meyhoff Fry, one of the study's co-authors, told The Sunday Edition's host, Michael Enright.
 "We found, for the assumptions we had made, you had to re-use it 131 times."

 Based on a weekly shopping trip, this requires more than two years of regular use.